Test

 4 March 2022 | Matthew Ward

-Harvest Report 2022
+Vintage Report 2022

 I’ve been out tasting and sampling our vineyards over the last few days for maturity – measuring the accumulating sugar, the acid balance and also monitoring disease pressure.
 It looks like we might kick-off with a small amount of Chardonnay around the week of the 14th, which is exciting!
 Pinot Noir will be coming in a close second, with much of the Sauvignon Blanc looking like it will be late March, early April, which is slightly later than the previous few years.